 Matt, his crew, and the marketing teams from the healthcare organization their agency made for a 5-10 person entourage at any given time.
 It was a mobile photo studio that had to quickly move through healthcare facilities without interrupting patient care.
 All the while, they were working with real patients and doctors to line up authentic shots.

-It took a lot of lighting finesse and the ability work in cramped spaces.
+It took a lot of lighting finesse and the ability to work in cramped spaces.
 After the end of every day, Matt would share an image report to give daily updates of the best shots.
 The whole shooting process was extremely collaborative, where even the doctors and nurses were able to weigh in to help guide the images for accuracy.

-Overall, it was a lot of work which yielded excellent results for everyone.
+Overall, it was a lot of work that yielded excellent results for everyone.
 The client received 150 selected and edited deliverables, which came from the nearly 6000 images Matt shot.
 This will be an excellent image library for their marketing efforts for years to come.